RawToast/kategory/modules/docs/arrow-docs/docs/docs/patterns/errorhandling/README.md

 We have seen so far how we can use `Option`, `Try` and `Either` to handle exceptions in a purely functional way.

-The question now is, can we further generalize error handling and write this code in a way that is abstract from the actual datatypes that it uses.
+The question now is, can we further generalize error handling and write this code in a way that is abstract from the actual datatypes that it uses?
 Since Arrow supports typeclasses, emulated higher kinds and higher order abstractions we can rewrite this in a fully polymorphic way thanks to [`MonadError`]({{ '/docs/typeclasses/monaderror' | relative_url }})

 ### MonadError